-With baseball season upon us, more good news is available for you and your good boy or girl.
+With baseball season in mid-swing, more good news is available for you and your good boy or girl (I'm talking dogs).

-For the first time ever, your dog will now be allowed to watch the New Hampshire Fisher Cats with you in the stadium, according to the Fisher Cats website.
+For the second season, your dog will now be allowed to watch the New Hampshire Fisher Cats with you in the stadium, according to the Fisher Cats website.

 Cleveland Indians v Chicago White Sox